 The gorgeous space images NASA shares combine science with the art of data visualization.
-Everyday Einstein chatted with Dr. Robert Hurt to learn how he made a career of bringing celestial objects to life visually.
+Ask Science chatted with Dr. Robert Hurt to learn how he made a career of bringing celestial objects to life visually.

 I’m here with Dr Robert Hurt, a Senior Scientist at Caltech/IPAC.
 Robert is an astrophysicist, a visualization expert, a podcaster, a film director … he wears many hats!
 Today, what I want to talk to him about is how he cleverly created a career that combines the expertise he has gained from a technical degree with creative pursuits.
 And, of course, I am particularly excited to chat with Robert because I worked with him not too long ago on a project for NASA.
 I happen to know he always has interesting stories to tell.